Venue: University of Montreal

 The conference will take place at the MIL Campus of the University of Montreal.
 This brand new facility opened its doors to students, faculty, and staff in September 2019.
 This historic site used to be a marshaling yard for trains in the early 1910.

 The best way to get to the MIL Campus is by metro.
 It is located equidistantly from the stations Outremont and Acadie on the blue line.
-You can also use the bus lines 160 (stop Outremont / Van Horne), 179 (stop Beaumont/Acadie), and 161 (stop Outremont / Van Horne).
+You can also use the bus lines 92 (stop Jean-Talon / De l’Acadie), 160 (stop Outremont / Van Horne), 179 (stop Beaumont/Acadie), and 161 (stop Outremont / Van Horne).
+Montreal also offers carsharing (Communauto), taxi, and Uber services that you can use if you prefer.

 Montreal is home to thousands of hotels, hostels, and airbnbs with over 25,000 rooms.
 Since the MIL Campus is at the heart of the city around local neighborhoods, the closest hotels are located 3.5 km away.
 We recommend to either rent the many available rooms in the neighborhood on airbnb or to stay at one of the hundred hotels down-town.